-Figure 4: Example of CFR operation on a planar graph.
+Fig. 4: Example of CFR operation on a planar graph.

-Note that a juncture node can locally determine if an adjacent face locally intersects the sd-line.
+A juncture node can locally determine if an adjacent face locally intersects the sd-line.
 For example, s knows that F intersects the sd-line while H does not.
 If a token arrives at a juncture and the token traverses a face that locally intersects the sd-line the juncture node injects a pair of tokens into each other neighboring face that intersects the sd-line.
-For example, when f receives t_2 traversing F that locally intersects the sd-line, f sends t_5 and t_6 to traverse H, and t_7 and t_8 to traverse G. Similarly when h receives t_7 , it sends t{11} and t{12} to traverse H. Observe that a juncture node injects the new tokens only if the token it receives is traversing the face that locally intersects the sd-line.
+For example, when f receives t_2 traversing F that locally intersects the sd-line, f sends t_5 and t_6 to traverse H, and t_7 and t_8 to traverse G. Similarly when h receives t_7 , it sends t{11} and t{12} to traverse H. A juncture node injects the sd-line.
 For example, when juncture node c receives t{14} from e, it just forwards the token to b without injecting tokens into G.